 There are so many top facts about Venus, it’s the second brightest object in the sky, after the Moon.
 Venus has plenty of similarities to Earth when talking about the size and composition.
 So many missions have been done to analyze Venus, but many questions still remain.
 The Soviet Union was able to land 8 spacecraft on Venus between the 70s and the 80s.

 Earth is the 5th largest planet in the solar system and is made up of 70% water.
 It has one natural satellite which we call Moon.
 If you have noticed, the interesting top kid facts about Venus and the other planets is that all of them are named after Greek Gods and Goddesses, except for Earth.
 Earth means “ground” and this has been the planets’ name for over 1,000 years.
 This is the only place in the solar system where life can exist.

 Number of Moons: 2 (Phobos and Deimos)

 This is the best candidate for a potential human habitat.
-However, like the top kid facts about Venus that we have learned about, there is also fun information that you should know about Mars.
-This may be the next best planet for humans to thrive in, but because of its huge storms every now and then, it might be difficult for a human settlement.
+However, like the top kid facts about Venus that we have learned about, there is also some fun information that you should know about Mars.
+This may be the next best planet for humans to thrive on, but because of its huge storms every now and then, it might be difficult for human settlement.